SyncfusionExamples/How-to-load-the-different-views-within-a-DataTemplate-based-on-a-condition/README.md

  ```

-**Step: 2** Implement the custom class extends from the `DataTemplateSelector`.
-In that class, define the required DataTemplate properties to display in the CellTemplate.
-Based on the condition, return the corresponding DataTemplate.
+**Step 2:** Implement a custom class that extends `DataTemplateSelector`.
+In this class, define the necessary DataTemplate properties to display in the CellTemplate.
+Based on a condition, return the corresponding DataTemplate.

  ```C#